LLNL/Curvallis/README.md

    - **--print_E2P**

    Assume that the 1D data given is energy data and print out the corresponding pressure data into a file.
-This file name is set by the '--presure_file_name' commandline argument.
+This file name is set by the '--presure_file_name' command line argument.

    - **--print_P2B**

    Assume that the 1D data given is pressure data and print out the corresponding bulk modulus data into a file.
-This file name is set by the '--bulk_mod_file_name' commandline argument.
+This file name is set by the '--bulk_mod_file_name' command line argument.

    - **--print_theta2gamma**

    Assume that the 1D data given is Debye temperature data (theta data) and print out the corresponding Gruneisen gamma data into a file.
-This file name is set by the '--gamma_file_name' commandline argument.
+This file name is set by the '--gamma_file_name' command line argument.

    - **--region_bound _bound_ _bound_ ...**